4 Data Download

-To simplify the process of downloading WorldClim data, we developed the worldclim_download() function along with the orbis R package (Vartanian, 2026).
-This function takes the job of accessing the WorldClim website, scraping the data, and organizing it for you just the way LogoClim needs it.
+To make downloading WorldClim data easier, we developed the worldclim_download() function as part of the orbis R package (Vartanian, 2026).
+It takes care of accessing the WorldClim website, fetching the data, and organizing everything the way LogoClim needs it.
+Here is an overview of its main parameters:

 worldclim_download(